IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_rate_limit.rst

     Rate Limiting Match

+  period (True, int, None)
+    (Required for new resource) Rate Limiting Period

+  correlate (False, list, None)
+    Ratelimiting Correlate

   cis_id (True, str, None)
     (Required for new resource) CIS Intance CRN

-  domain_id (True, str, None)
-    (Required for new resource) CIS Domain ID
+  disabled (False, bool, False)
+    Whether this rate limiting rule is currently disabled.

   description (False, str, None)
     A note that you can use to describe the reason for a rate limiting rule.

-  threshold (True, int, None)
-    (Required for new resource) Rate Limiting Threshold

-  period (True, int, None)
-    (Required for new resource) Rate Limiting Period

-  disabled (False, bool, False)
-    Whether this rate limiting rule is currently disabled.

   bypass (False, list, None)
     Bypass URL

-  correlate (False, list, None)
-    Ratelimiting Correlate

   id (False, str, None)